Virtual Reality and Physically-Based Simulation, WS 21/22

 For Students from Other Institutions

-If you are from an educational institution other than University of Bremen, you can still join my course, if you fill out this form and apply as a guest student.
+If you are from an educational institution other than University of Bremen, you can still join my course, if you fill out a form (finding on the university of bremen website) and apply as a guest student.
 When successfull, you will get an account with the Universtity of Bremen, which will allow you to access StudIP.
 There, you can sign up for the course.

 News